2025 Admissions guidance

 The lists below show all the Higher and Advanced Higher qualifications currently offered by the SQA and indicates the University of Glasgow subject classification for each subject:

-Arts, Humanity OR Modern Language
+Arts, Humanity or Modern Language (all considered Humanities subjects)

 • Accounting: Higher / Advanced Higher